 According to the Department for Work and Pensions (DWP), on average we each have 11 jobs over our lifetimes, which can mean a whole lot of pension paperwork to keep on top of.

-It’s important however to always check that by transferring your pensions, you are not giving up valuable pension guarantees – for example transferring a final salary pension into a personal pension plan is rarely the right decision.
+It’s important however to always check that by combining your pensions, you are not giving up valuable pension guarantees – for example transferring a final salary pension into a personal pension plan is rarely the right decision.

-Transferring your pensions can be extremely helpful, but shouldn’t be entered into lightly and it definitely won’t be the right option for everyone.
+Consolidating pensions can be extremely helpful, but shouldn’t be entered into lightly and it definitely won’t be the right option for everyone.
 Here are some of the things you need to think about before taking the plunge and if in doubt, always speak to a professional financial advisor.

 If you’re thinking about consolidating your pensions, you first need to establish which kind of pensions you’re hoping to move.